 The implementation of all investments is delegated to the Corporate Director of Finance, supported by a team of officers.
 The officers are assisted in the implementation of the investment strategies by the Fund's appointed investment advisors.
-All investment decisions will firstly look to implementation into a sub Fund held within the London CIV.
+Although investment decisions will firstly look to implementation into a sub Fund held within the London CIV, the Fund will ultimately ensure it meets it fiduciary duties.